mdibl/biocore_documentation/intro_to_cwl.md

 ## Editing Configuration Files

-* Before we can start working with CWL directly, it's important to first get a grasp on how to edit the configuration files used with CWL
+* Before we can start working with CWL directly, it's important to first get a grasp on how to edit the configuration files needed to successfully execute a wrapped tool
-* As mentioned above, they can be composed in either the JSON or YAML file format
+* As mentioned above, they can be written in either the JSON or YAML language
 * To access the scripts and config files for this tutorial, clone the biocore_documentation repository found [here](https://github.com/mdibl/biocore_documentation)
   1. To clone, simply click the `Clone` button on the main repo page, and copy the link provided in the `Clone with HTTPS` box
-  2. Next, open up the terminal, navigate to where you'd like to place these test files on your remote machine, and type the following
+  2. Next, open up the terminal, navigate to where you'd like to place these tutorial/documentation files on your remote machine, and type the following
   3. `Git clone` followed by pasting the repo link you copied earlier

-* Once you've cloned the repository, use `cd` to navigate to the directory labeled `cwl_tutorial_files`
+* Once you've cloned the repository, `cd` into `biocore_documentation`
+  * Then `cd` into `cwl_tutorial_files`
-  * Then `cd` into `configuration`
+  * From there, `cd` into `configuration`
+  * To view the contents of this directory, use the `ls -al` command
-  * Under this directory you will see a couple tool-specific YAML files
+  * Under this directory you will see a couple tool-specific YAML files, including one for FastQC and trim_galore
+  * The easiest (well, quickest) way to edit these files is through a built-in text-editing program such as Vim or nano (for this example, we'll use nano and the FastQC-test.yaml)

+### Using nano

+* To edit the YAML file, type `nano FastQC-test.yaml` into the command line
+  * This will open the file in the nano text editor
+* At the top of the page are the contents of the file, and at the bottom, the list of commands available to you
+  * Use the arrow keys to move to the line that says `path: "/compbio/data/test_fastq/KO_cort2.fastq"`
+  * Move along the length of the line to `/KO_cort2.fastq`
+  * Edit the path so that instead of reading `/KO_cort2.fastq`, it reads `/KO_cort1.fastq`
+* Once that change has been made, use the `control` and `o` key to write out
+  * Type `y` to save the changes you made to the file
+* Exit the nano text editor by using the `control` and `x` keys

+Great!
+You've successfully edited a configuration file to point to a new sequence!

+Now we can use the CWL-wrapped FastQC tool to generate a quality report of the sequence file specified.

 ## FastQC